ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

 * The REST route leading to a controller action.
 * The controller and its action.
-* Optionally, an InputParser if the controller needs to receive a payload to treat, a Value class to represent this payload and eventually a new media-type to type this payload in the `Content-Type` header.
+* Optionally, one or several `InputParser` if the Controller needs to receive a payload to treat, one or several Value classes to represent this payload and eventually one or several new media-types to type this payload in the `Content-Type` header.
-* Optionally, a new Value class to represent the Controller action result, its ValueObjectVisitor to help the Generator to turn this into XML or JSON and eventually a new media-type to claim for this Value in the `Accept` header.
+* Optionally, one or several new Value classes to represent the Controller action result, their `ValueObjectVisitor` to help the Generator to turn this into XML or JSON and eventually one or several new media-types to claim in the `Accept` header the desired Value.
-TODO: "one or several" InputParser, Value class, media-types…

 ### Route
 https://doc.ibexa.co/en/latest/api/extending_the_rest_api/#route